yawn-g/YGmodular/README.md

 # YGmodular
-Send signals to modular synth using twitter
+Send signals to modular synth using twitter and a Raspberry Pi